MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 ---
-title: "Creating a Word Layout Report"
+title: Creating a Word layout report
-description: "Describes the steps involved in creating a report that uses a Word layout."
+description: Describes the steps involved in creating a report that uses a Word layout.
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 01/11/2023